Home care after having a tooth extraction.

 Sometimes the extraction of a tooth is unavoidable.
 Gorgeous Smiles want to share with you what we recommend to all our patients about the healing process.

 - Bite on the gauze for at least 30 minutes or until the bleeding stops.

-- Take the pain killers that have been prescribed by your dentist right after the surgery otherwise as soon as the local anaesthetic wears away pain will start.
-Pain is usually not bad but we would still recommend taking pain killers.
+- Take the painkillers that have been prescribed by your dentist right after the surgery, otherwise as soon as the local anaesthetic wears away pain will start.
+The pain is usually not too bad, but we would still recommend taking pain killers.

-- Do not spit out or suck on a straw this will make the bleeding worse by sucking motion .
+- Do not spit out or suck on a straw.
+This will make the bleeding worse by the sucking motion.